 Admiral Sandecker, in spite of his boiler plate exterior, was at heart a humanitarian, and he rarely disguised his disgust and hatred for greed-driven indutrialists

 (Wikipedia's search function redirects industrialist to business magnate!)
 A business magnate is an entrepreneur who has achieved wealth and prominence from a particular industry (or industries).
-Other, similar terms are czar, mogul, tycoon, baron, or oligarch.
+Other, similar terms are czar, mogul, tycoon, baron, or oligarch."So they trike a bonanza on the sea floor."

 The word magnate itself derives from the Latin word magnates (plural of magnas), meaning "great person" or "great nobleman."